 Gateways’ business model evolved over the course of its lifetime, as it expanded, new systems and procedures were written up and implemented and industry “norms” were adopted for best practice.

-Quality control and employee training, customer service levels, sales targets, online time, average call of answer, etc, etc… Gateway was growing and becoming a “Blue Chip”, and all the corporate blue sky, out of the box thinking that comes with it began to creep into the fabric of Gateway’s traditional mid-
+Quality control and employee training, customer service levels, sales targets, online time, average call of answer, etc. Gateway was growing and becoming a “Blue Chip”, and all the corporate blue sky, out of the box thinking that comes with it begins to creep into the fabric of Gateway’s traditional mid-

 Not all of these growing pains were bad, far from it.
 You need to break eggs to make an omelet right!
 Most people agree that a growing company needs some “new blood”, some wise heads to take the company into new and uncharted territory.

 Unfortunately Gateway would be “taken over” as it headed into the Millennium.
 Most of the core values with which the majority of employees worked by were being eroded from the top down.
 Gateway would be driven in very different directions and its core model, the model that had taken the company reliably in the right direction, was being “downgraded” along with its future…

 Gateway was a great place to work.
 It had a great work ethic that came from mid-

 Ted Waitt was (and still is) a man full of energy, a person who likes to get things done.
 He believed in the Values he shared with each Gateway employee and most importantly, he would listen and engage with any of them at any time.
 You got the sense from him that these weren’t just some random set of high-

 One of the words used was “fun”.
 And it was definitely a fun place to work.
 Yes, just like any other “job” you can have good and bad days, but the general atmosphere at Gateway was different, it was something you could feel in the air, the vibe was good and the people enjoyed working there (most of the time!)…